programmingflamingo/15puzzle/README.md

 5. Select "Import existing Eclipse projects" and click "Next".
 Finally select all the projects shown and click "Finish".

 * ### Intellij
+1. In Github copy the URL of the repository by clicking on the "Clone or download" button and then the copy to clipboard button.
+2. In IntelliJ, click on "File", select "New", select "Project from Version Control", and click on "Git".
+3. Enter the Github URL and change the current directory to where the local repository should be cloned.
+Finally click "Clone".

 * ### Atom
 1. In Github copy the URL of the repository by clicking on the "Clone or download" button and then the copy to clipboard button.